 Freedom of religion in the workplace, government and everywhere else, Part 3

-(This is the final article to a three-part series, Part 1 of the series discusses the basic principles of freedom of religion on the constitution, Part 2 of the series discusses why it is important and the history behind the freedom of religion clauses before and after it was enacted, the final Part 3 now discusses the importance of religion in the government and the workplace)
+(This is the final article to a three-part series, Part 1 of the series discusses the basic principles of freedom of religion on the constitution, Part 2 of the series discusses why it is important and the history behind the freedom of religion clauses before and after it was enacted, the final Part 3 now discusses the importance of religion in the government and the workplace in Utah Employment Law)

 In the same vein of racial segregation, many are being taught from a college textbook the opinion that the Supreme Court Opinion of Brown v.
 Board of education and the opinions and laws that followed was a bad decision and that private corporations should have been weeded out instead by natural selection on how they treated racial classes.

 The problem with that mindset is that there is no check and balances.
 If Brown v.
 Board never passed, who is to say that we would be better off.
 Without Brown v.
 Board, there is nothing to tell anyone that they cannot discriminate except the public.
 So would discrimination not be worse off than what we see today?
 How could African Americans, who were already at a disadvantage, tell everyone not to go to the only grocery store in town that throws out racial slurs?